decentralized-identity/sidetree/docs/protocol.md

 {
   "type": "update",
-  "didUniqueSuffix": "The unique suffix of the DID to be updated.", "updateRevealValue": "The one-time password to be used for this update.", "signedOperationDataHash": {
+  "didUniqueSuffix": "The unique suffix of the DID to be updated.", "updateRevealValue": "Commitment hash to be used for this update.", "signedOperationDataHash": {
     "protected": "JWS header.",
     "payload": "Hash of the operation data.",